Device-independent uncloneable encryption: Introduction

-Our actual DI scheme for achieving uncloneable encryption with variable keys is very similar to the modified version of the scheme of \cite{BL20} we described above, except with a self-testing step to obtain DI security.\footnote{To see that the~\cite{BL20} scheme does not work if the state preparation is untrusted, observe that if the state prepared is simply a classical record of the values $(a,x)$ rather than the Wiesner states $\ket{a^x}$, then it is trivially insecure.
+Our full DI scheme for achieving uncloneable encryption with variable keys is very similar to the modified version of the \cite{BL20} scheme described above, except with a ``testing'' step to obtain DI security\footnote{To see that the~\cite{BL20} scheme does not work if the state preparation is untrusted, observe that if the state prepared is simply a classical record of the values $(a,x)$ rather than the Wiesner states $\ket{a^x}$, then it is trivially insecure.
 If converted to an entanglement-based protocol in which the client performs some choice of measurement $x$ and obtains an output $a$, observe that if the client's measurements are untrusted, then the devices could just be implementing a completely classical strategy in which for each round the output $a$ is perfectly deterministic for each $x$, in which case all dishonest parties will know the value of $a$ once given $x$.
-(If desired, this deterministic behaviour could be made undetectable by any statistical checks involving only the frequency distribution of $a$ and/or $x$, by instead making the value of $a$ for each $x$ a function of some classical ``hidden variable'' $\Lambda$, a copy of which is held by all dishonest parties.)} Our main result regarding the achievability of DI uncloneable encryption with variable keys is stated in Theorem \ref{thm:main}, and the scheme achieving this is described in Scheme~\ref{prot:DI-VKECM}.
+(If desired, this deterministic behaviour could be made undetectable by any statistical checks involving only the frequency distribution of $a$ and/or $x$, by instead making the value of $a$ for each $x$ a function of some classical ``hidden variable'' $\Lambda$, a copy of which is held by all dishonest parties.)} --- basically, we play a nonlocal game on a random subset of the rounds, with the informal goal of ensuring that the devices cannot both win the nonlocal game on those rounds with high probability and still be able to usefully clone the resulting states.
+(Note, however, that our results are \emph{not} based on parallel self-testing theorems; rather, the only place we invoke self-testing is to study a single protocol round, after which we separately derive a parallel-repetition theorem to analyze the entire protocol.
+In particular, this means that in principle one could substitute the self-testing argument with other methods for analyzing single protocol rounds.)